Scholarships up to USD 25,000 for International Students

-Neuroscience represents a relatively new but rapidly expanding area of study that brings together a variety of disciplines to explore the development, structure, functional activities and behavioral consequences of the nervous system.
-Some areas addressed through the study of neuroscience include cognition, neurobiology of aging, developmental neurobiology and the effects of neuropharmacology on behavior.
-New research findings focus on evolving concepts in the treatment of neurodegenerative diseases, neural stem cell research, biochemical basis of thinking and learning and behavior.
+Neuroscience represents a relatively new but rapidly expanding area of study that brings together a variety of disciplines to explore the development, structure, functional activities, and behavioral consequences of the nervous system.
+Some areas addressed through the study of neuroscience include cognition, the neurobiology of aging, developmental neurobiology, and the effects of neuropharmacology on behavior.
+New research findings focus on evolving concepts in the treatment of neurodegenerative diseases, neural stem cell research, biochemical basis of thinking and learning, and behavior.

 The neuroscience major emphasizes a collaborative multidisciplinary approach to understanding the intricate neural mechanisms underlying human and animal behavior.
 Students will experience a diverse, yet integrated education focused on the relationship between biology and behavior from the introductory to advanced courses of study.
 Three areas of neuroscience emphasis have been developed, but all majors would have a common core of courses.

 Students considering postgraduate careers in neuroscience, experimental psychology, neuropsychology, pharmaceutical research, education, law, and medicine are encouraged to pursue this major field of study.

 Offer a strong interdisciplinary approach to the study of neuroscience.